-MUSKOGEE, Okla. — Nearly 150,000 Oklahomans are dealing with a visual disability, but a group of students in Muskogee is showing there’s still plenty they can do.
+MUSKOGEE, Okla. — Nearly 150,000 Oklahomans deal with a visual disability, but a group of students in Muskogee show there’s still plenty they can do.

-2 News went to the Oklahoma School for the Blind to see how a unique competition is shining a spotlight on blind and visually impaired students.
+2 News' Naomi Keitt went to the Oklahoma School for the Blind to see how a unique competition is spotlighting blind and visually impaired students.

-Julie Cisneros has her game face on as she sees if weeks of practice will pay off.
+Julie Cisneros has her game face on as she sees if weeks of practice will pay off, “Even though I’ve been doing this for years, it’s always nerve-wracking to do it."

 She has her guide nearby and a volunteer grading her as well.
 It’s all a part of the 12th annual Oklahoma Region Cane Quest.